Making Patterns Rhyme

 Making Patterns Rhyme is a tribute album devoted to Duran Duran, as well as a charity record to benefit Amnesty International.
-Among the artists who appear on the album are Moby, Warpaint, Soko, Austra, Luxxury, and Carina Round.
+Among the artists who appear on the album are Moby, Warpaint, Soko, Austra, Luxxury, Carina Round, and Little Dragon.

 Making Patterns Rhyme was released on 24 October 2014 by Manimal Vinyl.
 The title derives from the lyrics of "Planet Earth", a song on Duran Duran's 1981 debut album.